-- d.
-Cell I4 to display 60% of the total of Term 2. - e.
-Cell J4 to display the sum of Term 1 and Term 2. - f.
-Cell D12 to display the highest scorer of Term 1. - g.
-Cell G12 to display the highest scorer of Term 2. - h.
-Cell J12 to display the overall highest scorer. - Ans. a.
-D4 = B4 + C4, copy the formula for the rest of the students. - b.
+Ans. a.
+D4 = B4 + C4, copy the formula for the rest of the students.

+- b.
 G4 = E4 + F4, copy the formula for the rest of the students. - c.
-H4 = D4 \ H\$3, copy the formula for the rest of the students. - d.
-I4 = G4 \ I\$3, copy the formula for the rest of the students. - e.
+H4 = D4 H\$3, copy the formula for the rest of the students. - d.
+I4 = G4 I\$3, copy the formula for the rest of the students.

+- e.
 J4 = H4 + I4, copy the formula for the rest of the students. - f.
-D12 = MAX(D4:D11) - g.
-G12 = MAX(G4:G11) - h.
-J12 = MAX(J4:J11) - 4.
+B12 = MAX(B4:B11) copy the formula for the rest of the exams. - g.
+B13 = MIN(B4:B11) copy the formula for the rest of the exams. - 4.
 Differentiate between absolute and relative referencing. - Ans.
-Absolute Referencing: Sometimes, we do not want the address in the formula to change with respect to the location and we need to fix a cell.
-Thus, if we copy the formula anywhere across a worksheet, the cell address in the formula does not change.
+Absolute Referencing: Sometimes, we do not want the address in the formula to change with respect to the location, and we need to fix a cell.
+Thus, if we copy the formula anywhere across a sheet, the cell address in the formula does not change.
 This fixing of a cell in a formula/function so that its location does not change with respect to the location where it is copied, then this type of referencing is known as absolute referencing.
-The dollar sign (\$) is used in front of a column name and a row number to make it an absolute cell reference. - Relative Referencing: Whenever a formula or function is copied to some other cell, the address in the formula or function changes relative to the location where it is copied.
+The dollar sign (\$) is used in front of a column name and a row number to make it an absolute cell reference. - Relative Referencing: Whenever a formula or function is copied to some other cell, the addresses of the cells used in the formula or function changes relative to the location where it is copied.
 This is known as relative referencing.
 In a spreadsheet, cell referencing by default is relative cell referencing.
 For example, when a formula is copied downwards or upwards in the cell, then the change in the row number relative to the location will occur.
 Similarly, if a formula is copied horizontally either to the left side or right side, then the change in the column name with respect to the position will occur. - 5.
+Define the following:

+a.
+Cell range

+b.
+Functions

+c.
+Cell address

+d.
+Sheet

-Define the following: - a.
-Cell range - b.
-Functions - c.
-Cell address - d.
-Worksheet - Ans. a.
-A group of continuous cells selected with a mouse or a keyboard is known as a cell range.
-A cell range can be of three different types: Row Range, Column Range, Row and Column Range. - b.
+- Ans. a.
+A group of continuous cells selected with a mouse or a keyboard is known as a cell range. - b.
 Functions are already created formulas in a spreadsheet that has a name followed by circular brackets.
 We write arguments inside the brackets in the form of values, cell addresses or cell ranges, so that the output of the function will be generated based on the given arguments.
 Some examples of functions are MAX(), MIN(), SUM() etc. - c.
-Each cell in a spreadsheet is referred to by an address which is formed by a combination of a column alphabet first and row number later.
-For example, D5 refers to a cell formed at the intersection of the D column and the 5th row.
-A cell can have any data like text, numbers, formulas etc. - d.
-A file in LibreOffice Calc is known as a workbook.
-The default name of the workbook is "Untitled1".
-It has one sheet initially, which can be added to or removed as needed.
-It is divided into rows and columns to form a grid where data can be organised in an orderly manner. - 6.
-List the components of a chart in a spreadsheet. - Ans.
-Some components of a chart are as follows: - Row or Column Label: The text that appears for row and column values represented in charts can be selected from here. - Chart Title: It is the heading of the chart. - X axis: It is the horizontal axis (label to be given). - Y axis: It is the vertical axis (label to be given). - Grid: Horizontal and vertical lines that help to visually align data points and make the chart easier to read. - Data Labels: Labels that provide specific values for each data point. - Data Series: It means the collection of data values which can be row-wise or column-wise represented in a chart.
+Each cell in a spreadsheet has an address, which is a combination of a column name and a row number.
+For example, D5 refers to a cell formed at the intersection of the D column and the 5th row. - d.
+A sheet is a single page within a LibreOffice Calc spreadsheet where you can enter, organise, and analyse data. - 6.
+List the components of a chart in a spreadsheet.

+Ans.
+Some components of a chart are as follows:

+Row or Column Label

+Chart Title

+X axis

+Y axis

+Gridlines

+Data Labels

-- 7. What do you mean by spreadsheet?
-Why do we need a spreadsheet? - Ans.
-The electronic spreadsheet program is used for storing numeric data in an organised form so that the calculation and analysis of the data can easily be done.
-LibreOffice Calc is an open-source spreadsheet available in the LibreOffice suite.
-This application software is most commonly used for managing financial and accounting documents, creating data reports, generating invoices, data analysis from scientific and statistical research, and doing a variety of calculations on data.
-Some other commonly used spreadsheet software are Microsoft Excel, OpenOffice Calc, and Apple Inc. Numbers and Google Sheets.
+- Data Series - 7.
+What do you mean by a spreadsheet program?
+Why do we need it? - Ans.
+An electronic spreadsheet program is used for storing numeric data in an organised form so that the calculation and analysis of the data can easily be done.